Random Products of Standard Maps: Admissible curves and adapted fields

 \section{Admissible curves and adapted fields}

 The most important technical tools introduced in \cite{NUHD} are admissible curves and adapted fields.
-Roughly speaking, an adapted curve is a curve tangent to the strong unstable manifold that makes approximately a complete turn around vertical torus $\{0\}\times\mathbb{T}^{d}$ while doing many more turns around the base torus $\mathbb{T}^l\times\{0\}$ ; an adapted field is a vector field along an admissible curve with very small variation.
+Roughly speaking, an adapted curve is a segment of the strong unstable manifold that makes approximately a complete turn in around every vertical torus $\{0\}\times\Tor_i$ while doing many more turns around the base torus $\mathbb{T}^2\times\{0\}$; an adapted field is a vector field along an admissible curve with very small variation.
 In that work however, the notion of admissible curve is tailored to the specific example considered.
 Here we present a more abstract definition.